p42ai/js-assistant/README.md

 Code assists that belong to several categories appear more than once.

 ## Core Refactorings
 Visual Study Code already contains basic refactorings such as Rename and Extract Function.
-The P42 JavaScript Assistant adds additional refactorings or extended functionality such as safety checking:
+The JavaScript Assistant adds additional refactorings or extended functionality such as safety checking:
 * **[Extract selected text into variable](https://p42.ai/documentation/code-assist/extract-substring-to-variable)**: Extract the selected text (including expressions from template literals) into a `const` variable.
 * **[Extract variable](https://p42.ai/documentation/code-assist/extract-variable)**: Extract one or more occurrences of an expression into a `const` variable.
 * **[Inline return](https://p42.ai/documentation/code-assist/inline-return)**: Convert a variable assignment to a `return` statement.
 * **[Inline variable](https://p42.ai/documentation/code-assist/inline-variable)**: Inline a variable value into its references.

 ## Code Assists for React
 In React, components often contain JSX, a syntax extension for JavaScript.
-P42 provides code assists that make working with JSX and React easier:
+The JavaScript Assistant provides code assists that make working with JSX and React easier:
-* **[Add {...} to JSX attribute](https://p42.ai/documentation/code-assist/add-braces-to-jsx-attribute)**: Add `{...}` to JSX attribute string literal value.
+* **[Add {…} to JSX attribute](https://p42.ai/documentation/code-assist/add-braces-to-jsx-attribute)**: Add `{…}` to JSX attribute string literal value.
 * **[Collapse JSX tag](https://p42.ai/documentation/code-assist/collapse-jsx-element)**: Convert an empty JSX tag into a self-closing tag.
 * **[Expand JSX tag](https://p42.ai/documentation/code-assist/expand-self-closing-jsx-element)**: Expand a self-closing JSX tag.
 * **[Extract React function component](https://p42.ai/documentation/code-assist/extract-jsx-element)**: Extract JSX element or fragment into a React Function Component.
-* **[Remove {...} from JSX attribute](https://p42.ai/documentation/code-assist/remove-braces-from-jsx-attribute)**: Remove `{...}` from a JSX attribute expression value that contains a string literal.
+* **[Remove {…} from JSX attribute](https://p42.ai/documentation/code-assist/remove-braces-from-jsx-attribute)**: Remove `{…}` from a JSX attribute expression value that contains a string literal.
 * **[Remove unnecessary JSX fragment](https://p42.ai/documentation/code-assist/remove-unnecessary-jsx-fragment)**: Replace JSX Fragments `<></>` that only contain a single child with that child.
 * **[Surround with <>...</>](https://p42.ai/documentation/code-assist/surround-with-jsx-fragment)**: Wrap JSX elements in a JSX fragment `<>...</>`.

 ## Code Assists for Logical Expressions
 Boolean logic can be challenging to read, especially as expressions get more complex.
-P42 provides several refactorings that can help you simplify and tease apart logical expressions to make them easier to understand:
+The JavaScript Assistant provides several refactorings that can help you simplify and tease apart logical expressions to make them easier to understand:
 * **[Convert string comparison chain to array.includes](https://p42.ai/documentation/code-assist/convert-comparison-chain-to-array-includes)**: Replace `|| value === 'aString'` and `&& value !== 'aString'`  chains with `array.includes()`.
 * **[Convert to optional chaining](https://p42.ai/documentation/code-assist/convert-to-optional-chaining)**: Replace various guard expressions with the optional chaining operator (`?.`).
 * **[Extract variable](https://p42.ai/documentation/code-assist/extract-variable)**: Extract one or more occurrences of an expression into a `const` variable.